 “Protestantism shall stretch her hand across the gulf to grasp the hand of the Roman power, when she shall reach over the abyss to clasp hands with spiritualism, when, under the influence of this threefold union, our country shall repudiate every principle of its Constitution as a Protestant and republican government, and shall make provision for the propagation of papal falsehoods and delusions, then we may know that the time has come for the marvelous working of Satan and that the end is near.”
 (Testimonies, Vol. 5, p.
 451).

-These three movements are finally merging into one.
-This amalgamation will lead to the final, end-time apostasy against God.
-Seventh-day Adventist know this, so why are so many willing to join in this “spirit” of unity and cooperation with the beast?
+In this ecumenical event that took place in New Jersey we see these three powers uniting – Rome, Protestantism and spiritualism.
+They are coming together to show the community that they can work as one.
+This kind of amalgamation will continue to grow and will lead to the final, end-time crisis.
+Seventh-day Adventist know this, so why are so many willing to join in this “spirit” of i terfaith unity and cooperation?

-While the stage is being set and as the world unites on the side of error and rebellion, God’s people must stay true to Him and belong to the faithful group of believers described as the “remnant” (Revelation 12:17) which “keep the commandments of God, and have the testimony of Jesus Christ.”
+While the stage is being set and as the world religions unite, God’s people must stay true to Him and belong to the faithful group of believers described as the “remnant” (Revelation 12:17) which “keep the commandments of God, and have the testimony of Jesus Christ.”
 This “remnant” is sounding a warning to the multitudes of people who are being blindly led into the final apostasy of Christendom.
-God’s people will be admonishing the world not to “worship the beast and his image” (Revelation 14:9), but will call all men and women to “keep the commandments of God, and the faith of Jesus.”
+God’s people will be admonishing the world not to “worship the beast and his image” (Revelation 14:9), and will call all men and women to “keep the commandments of God, and the faith of Jesus.”
 (Revelation 14:12).

 We are not to be slipping steadily into the clutches of the great apostasy.
 The modern day ecumenical movement is the snare being used by Rome that will bring a resurgence of the first beast.
 Interfaith unity and cooperation will lead to the unification and crystallization of the “image” of the beast.
 And because these powers lack Bible truth to support their claims, they will turn to spiritualism to give them an unholy influence and power in an attempt to legitimize their movement.